NTMC-Community/MatchZoo/README.md

 MatchZoo is a toolkit for text matching.
 It was developed with a focus on facilitate the designing, comparing and sharing of deep text matching models.

 ## Overview
-The architecture of the MatchZoo toolit is depicited in Figure
+The architecture of the MatchZoo toolkit is depicited in the Figure  in what follows,
 <div align='center'>
 <img src="./data/matchzoo.png" width = "400" height = "200" alt="图片名称" align=center />
 </div>